BrilworksarrowBlogarrowTechnology Practices

 4. Boxing and Unboxing Overhead

-Using boxed types (Integer, Double) instead of primitives (int, double) can lead to performance bottlenecks, especially in large or performance-critical applications.
+Using boxed types (Integer, Double) instead of primitives (int, double) can have performance issues in large applications.
 Use primitive streams (IntStream, DoubleStream) when possible.

 5. Overcomplicating the Pipeline

-Overly long and intricate stream pipelines can reduce code clarity and make maintenance harder.
+Overly long stream pipelines can make maintenance harder.
 If you find yourself chaining 8+ operations in one line, it might be time to refactor.

 6. Ignoring Lazy Evaluation Behavior